Pisac, Sacred Valley

 Day 11: At this point in your journey, you will feel as if you’ve covered months, not just days, since your arrival in Cusco.
 Each day helped you acclimatize for this day’s hike from Pacchanta to the base of Ausangate.
 Beside a sacred mountain lake, a Q’eros healer will perform a sacred Despacho ceremony of gratitude to honor the Pachamama / the Earth Mother.
 We will soak in Pacchanta’s hot springs before heading back to Cusco.

-Day 12: In the morning, we will explore the San Pedro market, which is one of the most famous markets in Peru before catching afternoon flights home.
+Day 12: In the morning, we will explore the San Pedro market, which is one of the most famous markets in Peru before catching afternoon flights to Quito, Ecuador.

 Will I be able to handle the physical rigors of this trek?

 The Salkantay and Ausangate treks are rated “difficult”, due to altitude and distance.
-That having been said, most people who can hike eight hours in a day would be physically capable of doing this trek.
+That having been said, most people who can hike eight hours in a day would be physically capable of doing these treks.
+Though Chimborazo adds to the challenge with colder temperatures, high winds and higher altitude, it is considered a non-technical high altitude glacier climb.
 As with any aerobic activity, consult your doctor before embarking on this journey.

 What is a sacred plant medicine ceremony?